ChunyeLi/Sem7/Ethics/endsem/ethics_endsem.md

 * On the one hand, India has grown to be one of the largest economies in the world, and an increasingly important player in the emerging global order,
 * on the other hand, it is still home to the largest number of people living in absolute poverty and the largest number of undernourished children.
-* What emerges is a picture of uneven distribution of the benefits of growth
+* What emerges is a picture of uneven distribution of the benefits of growth.
-* social unrest
+* Social unrest.
 * Many companies have been quick to sense this development, and have responded proactively while others have done so only when pushed.
 * Governments as well as regulators have responded to this unrest and the CSR clause within the Companies Act, 2013 is the step towards regularity.